sethfowler/libvoyeur/README.md

 Usage
 =====

 The program doing the observing must link against `libvoyeur`.
-You'll need to ensure that the various helper libraries like `libvoyeur-exec` are in the same directory as `libvoyeur`.
+If the various the various helper libraries like `libvoyeur-exec` are not in the same directory as `libvoyeur`, you'll need to tell the library where to find them using `voyeur_set_resource_path`.

 The public API is documented in [voyeur.h](include/voyeur.h).

 The [examples directory](examples/) contains some sample programs built using `libvoyeur`.
 You can build the examples with `make examples`.